 What Is the Colorado Statute of Limitations for an Accident?

-However, it’s important to note that specific circumstances can affect this timeframe.
-Understanding these exceptions can be difficult, so if you are worried about the legal timeline, it’s best to consult with our car accident attorneys.
-Matlin Injury Law can answer your questions and create a legal strategy to meet the deadline for your case.
+However, specific circumstances can affect this timeframe.
+Understanding these exceptions can be difficult, so if you are worried about the legal timeline, it’s best to consult with our Denver car accident law firm.
+We can answer your questions and create a legal strategy to meet the deadline for your case.

 Who Can Be Held Liable for an Automobile Accident?

 Often, another driver is the liable party in a car accident.
 However, any party that displayed negligence when they should have been acting cautiously can be held liable.
-For example, if your accident involved a commercial vehicle, both the driver and their company may be liable for the accident.
+For example, if your accident involved a commercial vehicle, both the driver and their employer may be liable.

 For this reason, it’s helpful to contact an automobile accident attorney as soon as possible.
 We can investigate to determine all liable parties.